asyncapi/generator/docs/installation-guide.md

 ## Generator Library in Node.js Apps
 Use the generator library in your Node.js projects by installing it via the following command: `npm install @asyncapi/generator`.

-> Don't include the `-g` flag in the installation command above since you're not installing the generator library globally but in your individual Node.js project.
+> Don't include the `-g` flag in the installation command above since you're not installing the generator library globally but in your Node.js project.